Become a Partner

 Uniquely our standard loan rate is 4%, regardless of age or income or loan term.

-Do you charge the client any additional fees for a loan?
+Do you charge the customer any additional fees for a loan?

 We charge £20 to cover the cost of entering the Title Restriction at the Land Registry.